Cybersecurity and Protecting Your Business Against Cyberattacks

 Ransomware is a type of malware or malicious software that prevents you from accessing your device or the data that is stored on it.
 For example, the device may become locked or unusable, or the data might be stolen, deleted or encrypted so you cannot access it.
 In most ransomware attacks, the victim is asked to make a payment in order to unlock the device and regain access to any compromised data.

 The Police Digital Security Centre has published an infographic setting out practical steps you can take to reduce the risk and impact of a ransomware attack.
 The Metropolitan Police Service has also created a video with tips and advice to help you spot and prevent ransomware attacks.

 Denial of service attacks

 Denial of Service (DoS) attacks are designed to make a service or website inaccessible.
 DoS attacks overwhelm a system with large volumes of requests until it becomes overloaded and crashes.
 The Police Digital Security Centre has published practical guidance about the steps you can take to reduce the risk and impact of a DoS attack.
-You can also download a copy of the guide here.

 Boost your cyber resilience

 The GCA Cybersecurity Toolkit includes a series of interactive resources to help you protect your business.
 The toolkit covers a wide range of topics including:

 - How to take an inventory of your devices and identify which items need to be secured.

 - How to update your defences and protect your business against threats such as viruses and spyware.

 - How to set strong passwords and set up multi-factor authentication.